prestsoftware/prest/README.md

 ## Citation

-If you would like to cite Prest in your academic work, you can use the following reference:
+If you use Prest in your academic work, please cite it as follows:

 Georgios Gerasimou and Matúš Tejiščák (2018) Prest: Open-Source Software for Computational Revealed Preference Analysis, _Journal of Open Source Software_, 3(30), 1015, [doi:10.21105.joss.01015](https://doi.org/10.21105/joss.01015).